differentpla-net/differentpla-net.github.io/_posts/2012-04-03-sql-server-management-studio-unable-to-read-the-list-of-previously-registered-servers-on-this-system.md

 ...which is almost identical to the error that I was seeing from SSMS.

 It appears that my %TEMP% environment variable is set incorrectly.
-If, on this machine, I go to Start / Run and enter <tt>%TEMP%</tt>, I get a UAC prompt.
-It looks like the variable's pointing to <tt>C:\Windows\Temp</tt>.
+If, on this machine, I go to Start / Run and enter `%TEMP%`, I get a UAC prompt.
+It looks like the variable's pointing to `C:\Windows\Temp`.

 However, I can't figure out _where_ it's set.
 The variable looks fine in PowerShell, but not in Command Prompt.